 The best practice here is this database contains the exact timeline of the person — from the website visits prior the purchase, the items they purchased, how much, the tickets they submitted for support, and all other information.

 That way, when they call customer service or @mentioned someone from the marketing team, they won’t reply with “please send us an email” or make them go through hoops just to get a quick answer to their question/problem.

-There are a lot of modern software that does this yet doesn’t break the bank.
-The most important part here is that the people who interacts with customers or handles customer data have access to it.
+Pro Tip: There is a lot of modern software that does this yet doesn’t break the bank.
+The most important part here is that the people who interact with customers or handles customer data have access to it.
 This makes the customer experience seamless.

 Just ask yourself this question, “do you enjoy waiting on the phone or getting passed around multiple departments?”